Is your association planning a CRM migration? You’ve got options.

 • Take your time in the data mapping stage of the migration.
 Extra effort, conversations, and documentation from your SMEs will help the entire process move smoothly and minimize downtime headaches later.

-• Before your go-live, migrate and test data in your user acceptance testing (UAT) environment
+• Before your go-live, migrate and test data in your user acceptance testing (UAT) environment.

 • Plan to conduct a smoke test as a part of your go-live process.